mljar/mljar-supervised/README.md

 ## The AutoML Report

 The report from running AutoML will contain the table with infomation about each model score and time needed to train the model.
 For each model there is a link, which you can click to see model's details.
-The performance of all ML models is presented as scatter and box plots so you can visually inspect which algorithms perform the best :thropy:.
+The performance of all ML models is presented as scatter and box plots so you can visually inspect which algorithms perform the best :throphy:.

 ![AutoML leaderboard](https://github.com/mljar/mljar-examples/blob/master/media/automl_summary.gif)

-## The `Decision Tree` report
+## The `Decision Tree` Report

-The example for `Decision Tree` summary:
+The example for `Decision Tree` summary with trees visualization.
+For classification tasks additional metrics are provided:
+- confusion matrix
+- threshold (optimized in the case of binary classification task)
+- F1 score
+- Accuracy
+- Precision, Recall, MCC

 ![Decision Tree summary](https://github.com/mljar/mljar-examples/blob/master/media/decision_tree_summary.gif)

+## The `LightGBM` Report

 The example for `LightGBM` summary:

 ![Decision Tree summary](https://github.com/mljar/mljar-examples/blob/master/media/lightgbm_summary.gif)